Overpartitions and Bressoud's conjecture, I

 \end{thm} This theorem reduces to many infinite families of identities.
-For example, setting $\lambda=0,\ \eta=1$ and $j=1$ or $0$, we obtain \eqref{R-R-A1} and \eqref{R-R-BB1} respectively.
-Setting $\lambda=1,\ \eta=2$ and $\alpha_1=1$, we could recover \eqref{Gollnitz-A1}.
+For example, setting $\lambda=0,\ \eta=1$ and $j=1$ or $0$, we recover \eqref{R-R-A1} and \eqref{R-R-BB1} respectively.
+Setting $\lambda=1,\ \eta=2$ and $\alpha_1=1$, we come to \eqref{Gollnitz-A1}.
 To give a combinatorial interpretation of \eqref{Bressoud-conj-e}, Bressoud introduced two partition functions.